JayStecki/OpenStreetMapAPIdoc/docs/endpoints_(API_calls)/create_node.md

 ### Error codes

 === "400 (**Bad request**)"
     When there are errors parsing the XML (a text message explaining the error is returned).
-When a **changeset ID is missing**, when a node is outside the world.
+When a **changeset ID is missing**, when a node is outside the world.<!--niepotrzebne pogrubienie-->
 === "405 (**Method not allowed**)"
-    If the request is **not a POST** request.
+    If the request is **not a POST** request.<!--niepotrzebne pogrubienie-->
 === "409 (**Conflict**)"
-    If the changeset in question has already been closed - either by the user itself, or as a result of the auto-closing feature (example: *The changeset 412384 was closed at 2025-04-23 11:51:26 UTC*).
-Also if the user trying to update the changeset is not the same, as the one that created it.
+    If the changeset in question has already been closed either by the user or as a result of the auto-closing feature (example: *The changeset 412384 was closed at 2025-04-23 11:51:26 UTC*).
+Also, if the user trying to update the changeset is not the same as the one that created it.
 === "429 (**Too many requests**)"
     When the request has been blocked due to rate limiting.